 “A prospective buyer who has high credit facilities but does not utilise them is cause for concern as affordability could be significantly impacted by the use of the available credit, especially if business and personal expenses are not completely separate."

-He adds that full disclose is also critical as a flourishing business and admirable solvency with immediately be eclipsed by an undisclosed previous judgement or insolvency.
+He adds that full disclosure is also critical as a flourishing business and admirable solvency will immediately be eclipsed by an undisclosed previous judgement or insolvency.

 It’s also important to remember that the deal isn’t done until the property is finally transferred into your name and there are a number of potential hurdles and minefields along the way.

 Lara Colananni, Specialist Conveyancing Attorney from Guthrie Colananni Attorneys says that bond registration delays are most often due to incomplete or incorrect documentation.